Sharon Woods

 How does this project impact the harbor?

-The boathouse will remain closed during the improvement project.
-However, the playground and snack bar will remain open.
+The boathouse is closed during the improvement project.
+However, the playground and snack bar remain open.
 Great Parks is planning for additional improvements to the harbor after the completion of the lake improvement project, with more details to be announced in the coming months.

 Will the boathouse reopen when the lake reopens?

-Sharon Lake harbor improvements will be a separate project with construction beginning after the lake project is complete.
-The Sharon Lake boathouse will not be finished when the lake reopens.
+Sharon Woods Harbor improvements are part of a separate project with construction beginning after the lake project is complete.
+The boathouse will not be finished when the lake reopens.

 Will boating return to Sharon Lake?

-After the new wetlands reconfigure the shape of the lake, future boating opportunities will include kayaks, canoes, and paddleboats.
-Motorboats will no longer be allowed on Sharon Lake, but they can still be used at Winton Lake and Miami Whitewater Forest Lake.
+After the new wetlands reconfigure the shape of the lake, future boating opportunities include kayaks, canoes, and paddleboats.
+Motorboats are no longer allowed on Sharon Lake, but can still be used at Winton Lake and Miami Whitewater Forest Lake.

 Questions